caslei/keras/docs/templates/getting-started/sequential-model-guide.md

 data = np.random.random((1000, 100))
 labels = np.random.randint(10, size=(1000, 1))

-# Convert labels to categorical one-hot encoding
+# Convert labels to categorical 'one-hot' encoding
 one_hot_labels = keras.utils.to_categorical(labels, num_classes=10)

 # Train the model, iterating on the data in batches of 32 samples